What Does the Liver Do? Understanding Its Key Functions

 Boosts the immune system

-The liver helps fight off infections by producing substances that help the immune system and removing bacteria from the blood.1,3
+The liver helps fight off infections by producing substances that support the immune system and removing bacteria from the blood.1,3

-The liver’s ability to detoxify the body is crucial.
-It breaks down medicines, drugs, and poisonous substances and prepares them to be released from the body.
-Once the liver has filtered the blood, these by-products are then further filtered through the kidneys in the form of urine.
-The liver also transforms ammonia, which is created when metabolizing protein, into urea.
+The liver's ability to detoxify the body is crucial.
+It breaks down medicines, drugs, and poisonous substances and prepares them for release from the body.
+Once the liver has filtered the blood, these by-products are further filtered by the kidneys into urine.
+The liver also converts ammonia, which is produced during protein metabolism, into urea.
 Urea is then excreted by the kidneys.1-3

 When it comes to metabolism, the liver maintains blood sugar levels by storing and releasing glucose as needed.
 For example, during fasting or intense exercise, the liver converts stored glycogen back into glucose so the body can use it for energy.1-3

-Producing and secreting bile is another necessary job that helps us survive.
+Producing and secreting bile is another necessary liver function that helps us survive.
 Bile helps break down fats in the digestive tract.
 This makes them easier to digest and absorb.
 Bile also helps absorb fat-soluble vitamins, providing the body with the nutrients it needs to survive.
-Bile by-products are then released from the body through poop.1-3
+Bile by-products are then released from the body through stool.1-3

 The liver is very resilient.
 It can take a lot of wear and tear and still function.
 But too much damage for too long can lead to fat buildup, inflammation, and scarring in the liver.
-This interferes with the organ’s ability to function.1,2
+This scarring interferes with the organ's ability to perform its normal liver functions.1,2

 When the liver is not working properly, a whole slew of health complications can arise, such as:1,2